URI:

 they consider this to be good news!

-spreading through space is the cosmos waking up through a
+through space is the cosmos waking up through a recursive

-cosmic evolution.
-“You are the universe” may be the title of a
+evolution.
+“You are the universe” may be the title of a Deepak

-Deepak Chopra book, but that doesn’t make the statement any less
+Chopra book, but that doesn’t make the statement any less true.

-true.
-In his epic book The Singularity is Near, Ray Kurzweil
+In his epic book The Singularity is Near, Ray Kurzweil mapped

-mapped out the major stages of the cosmic process in all its
+out the major stages of the cosmic process in all its glorious

 Glorious?
 What is glorious about this?
 Only accumulationists